hamkerlab/Bergelt2025_AttentionalUpdatingInV4/README.md

 # Bergelt2025_AttentionalUpdatingInV4

-The repository contains all relevant scripts to reproduce the results and figures published in the article "Perisaccadic attentional updating in Area V4: A neuro-computational approach" by J. Bergelt and F. H. Hamker, submitted in European Journal in Neuroscience
+The repository contains all relevant scripts to reproduce the results and figures published in the article "Perisaccadic attentional updating in Area V4: A neuro-computational approach" by J. Bergelt and F. H. Hamker, published in European Journal in Neuroscience (EJN), 62(12):e70354. doi:10.1111/ejn.70354

 The source code is implemented in Python 3.10.
 The simulations were done with the neural simulator ANNarchy 4.8.